Calling Test

 Experimentation within constraints is how thirty-somethings discover purpose without burning their life down.

-The 8 lies that keep you from your calling hit differently in your thirties — because you have had more years for them to harden.
+The reason you haven't found your calling might not be lack of direction — it might be a block.
+Fear.
+Perfectionism.
+Obligation to someone else's expectations.
+A wound you haven't processed.
+An identity built on the wrong foundation.
+The eight lies that keep you from your calling hit differently in your thirties — because you've had more years for them to harden.

 6. Involve Your Spouse (If Applicable)